dvanherbergen/robotframework-emitter/README.md

 ## Usage

-To use this listener, you need to install the python websocket client:
+To use this listener, you need to install the python requests library:

 ```
-pip install websocket-client
+pip install requests
 ```

 Start robotframework with the a robot framework listener argument: